adobe-commerce/partner-day-accs/lab/admin-ui-sdk/Lab.md

     3. Workspace: Stage
     ```

-2. If the selected project is not the correct one, select the project using:

-    `aio console project select`

-3. If the selected workspace is not the correct one, select the workspace using:

-    `aio console workspace select`
+2. If one of the values is inccorect refer to [following troubleshooting point](#3-selected-org-project-or-workspace-are-incorrect).

-4. Open the developer console, go to your project, select the Stage workspace and make sure the `I/O Management API` is added.
+3. Open the developer console, go to your project, select the Stage workspace and make sure the `I/O Management API` is added.
 If not, click on `Add Service`, select `API` and select the `I/O Management API`.

     ![I/O Management API](../../docs/admin-ui-sdk/io-management-api.png)

-5. In your project terminal, run the following command:
+4. In your project terminal, run the following command:

-    `aio app use`
+    `aio app use --merge`

     > Make sure the selected org, project and workspace are correct.
 This step will create the `.env` and `.aio` files.